Cindytalk: 1982–2003

 The album Camouflage Heart appeared to some critical acclaim in the UK music press.
-Shortly after David Clancy left the band and replaced by brother/sister team Alex and Debbie Wright.
+Shortly after, David Clancy left the band and was replaced by brother/sister team Alex and Debbie Wright.
 The album In This World was recorded over the next three years: two albums of the same name were released simultaneously.

 During this period Cindytalk had worked in tandem with the artist and film maker Ivan Unwin, providing sound for some of her short pieces.
 This led Cindytalk to scoring Unwin's "Eclipse: An Amateur Enthusiasts Guide to Virus Deployment", the record of which was released on Midnight Music in 1990 under the title The Wind Is Strong..., the album, following on from the second of the In This World albums, was based on piano improvisations and abstract/concrete experiments.
-At the time Cinder described it as "Ambi-dustrial" fusing her love of the early ambient releases on the EG label with European Industrial music.
-Cinder was joined by Ivan Unwin and co-producer/engineer David Ros.
+At the time Sharpe described the album as "Ambi-dustrial" fusing her love of the early ambient releases on the EG label with European Industrial music.
+Sharpe was joined by Ivan Unwin and co-producer/engineer David Ros.
 Secrets And Falling, a 4-track e.p. culled from the Wappinschaw sessions was released in 1991.

 By 1993, Cindytalk had gone through more changes and was preparing to play live for the first time.
-Cinder, Middleton and Ros were joined by Paul Jones, Andie Brown, Mark Stephenson and Simon Carmichael to record and release 1994's "Muster"/"Prince of Lies" 7" (Touched/World Serpent).
+Sharpe, Middleton and Ros were joined by Paul Jones, Andie Brown, Mark Stephenson and Simon Carmichael to record and release 1994's "Muster"/"Prince of Lies" 7" (Touched/World Serpent).

 2003 to present

 2003's Klang Galerie 7" release "Transgender Warrior/Guts of London" saw Cindytalk move into more abstract areas, taking a closer look at the rhythms, tones and melodies of noise.
-Since 2004, Cinder has split her time between Japan and the UK, working on various projects.
+Since 2004, Sharpe has split her time between Japan and the UK, working on various projects.
 This has included Cindytalk performing live (solo or group), and a number of (mostly solo) recordings.

-The Vienna-based label Editions Mego have released a series of Cindytalk albums mostly comprising solo work by Cinder: The Crackle of My Soul (2009), Up Here in the Clouds (2010), Hold Everything Dear (2011), and A Life Is Everywhere (repast) (2013).
+The Vienna-based label Editions Mego have released a series of Cindytalk albums mostly comprising solo work by Sharpe: The Crackle of My Soul (2009), Up Here in the Clouds (2010), Hold Everything Dear (2011), and A Life Is Everywhere (repast) (2013).
 A vinyl double album The Poetry of Decay collects both The Crackle of My Soul and Up Here in the Clouds (2010).
 A 10-inch vinyl split release in tandem with Robert Hampson was released in 2010, featuring Cindytalk's "Five Mountains of Fire" and Robert Hampson's "Antarctica Ends Here".

 Member Matt Kinnison died from cancer in May 2008.

 The album touchedRAWKISSEDsour was released in 2014.
 In 2014, they played the BBC Tectonics festival, sharing a billing with Thurston Moore.
 Of Ghosts and Buildings (2021) was released on the Japanese label Remodel, and Subterminal (2022) on the UK label False Walls, both continuing Cinder's integration of electronics with field recordings.

 ">Born Trembling" a 2024 album by Tremble With Joy, a collaboration between Cinder, Michael Anderson (Drekka), Mark Trecka and Michael Carlson (remst8) was released on the False Walls label.